 17% - 26% need urgent treatment

-In this article, we will explore the various aspects concerning drug usage, addiction, causes and prevention, and effects of teenage addiction problems.
+In this article, we will explore the various aspects concerning drug usage, addiction, what causes teens to do drugs and prevention, and effects of teenage addiction problems.

 Substance abuse refers to excessive or inappropriate consumption of alcohol, drugs, or another substance.
 While it is different from addiction, it is dangerous and can lead to severe health issues and even fatalities.
 In teenagers, these intoxicating substances are often seen as a means to increase their ability or merely as a recreational activity.
 The lack of knowledge about these substances turns these experimental explorations into devastating cases of drug abuse.
 Different substances have different effects on the brain, hence pose different harm as well